 Our final tips would be to cook the clams and reserved bacon at the end for only 3 minutes before serving.
 Otherwise, your clams will become tough.
 Your soup will thicken after you add the clams.
 However, if you like a thicker chowder you can add some cream cheese at the end.
 The soup will also thicken as it cools.

-Whether you are celebrating Independence day, or the 150th year anniversary of Canada (Canada Day was July 1st), or just ready for a Tasty Low Carb clam chowder, give this recipe a try.
-You will be amazed how delicious a low-carb chowder can be and how the taste improves each day.
+Low Carb Clam Chowder is loaded with smoky bacon and lots of clams!
+Tasty Low Carb clam chowder, give this recipe a try.
+You will be amazed how delicious a Keto chowder can be and how the taste improves each day.

 - 1 teaspoon Worcestershire sauce